shintoo/polka-dot/README.md

 Run `sh compile`, then move the resulting executable to your PATH.

 ##Usage
-polka-dot comes with four commands:
+polka-dot comes with some commands:
 - `save`
 - `apply`
 - `del`